 So, let’s consider your overall financial picture before we get into the details of real estate.

 The fundamentals of achieving financial independence are the same.

 You can invest in real estate or anything else.

 Real estate investing is a vehicle to improve your finances.

 If you do not have any goals in place, then perhaps consider where you want to be in, say, five years from now.

-If keeping your money in Fixed Deposit is not what you plan for yourself, look at the returns and how much risk you will tolerate.
+Keeping your money in Fixed Deposit is not what you plan for yourself; look at the returns and how much risk you will tolerate.

 To reach your financial independence faster, increase your savings rate.

-When you have extra money, you can invest the savings into your chosen assets, like real estate.
+You can invest the savings into your chosen assets when you have extra money, like real estate.